Financial-Times/origami-website/_tutorials/manual-build.md

 ├── index.html</code>
 </pre></aside>

 The `link` and the `script` tags are pointing at our public assets, which will be available once we have performed a build step and compiled our source code.
-First, we need to put together that source code.
+We'll need to put together that source code before any compilation can happen.
 It will be written in plain Javascript and in SCSS, and each of those will be in their individual folders in our project:

+<pre><code class="o-syntax-highlight--html">mkdir -p src src/js src/scss && touch src/js/main.js src/scss/main.scss</code></pre>

 <aside style="border-left: 0;padding-left:0;grid-row: span 7;">
 <p class="o-layout__rule-left">Our tree structure so far:</p>